Tapojit/Predicting-IT-cortex-output-using-DNN-and-analysis-MIT-/README.md

 * Neural model=*'NM'*
 * Deep Neural Network=*'DNN'*

 To obtain RDMs of IT outputs predicted by HMO, Krizhevsky et al. and Zeiler & Fergus, *IT_predictor* function is used.
 It takes in arguments the same way as *RDM_calc* does.
-It predicts IT outputs the same way as *IT_multi* does, but there is only one train/test split of 70:30.
+It predicts IT outputs the same way as *predicted_label_reliability* does, but there is only one train/test split of 70:30.

 ##  4) Obtaining output from DNN's final fully connected layer (DNN code)